 The Barry Goldwater Scholarship and Excellence in Education Program was authorized by the United States Congress in 1986 to honor Senator Barry Goldwater, who served his country for 56 years as a soldier and statesman, including 30 years of service in the U.S. Senate.
-The creation of this program pays tribute to the leadership, courage, and vision of Senator Goldwater and establishes in his name an endowed recognition program to foster and encourage excellence in science and mathematics.
+The purpose of the scholarship is to foster and encourage excellence in science and mathematics.

-The Barry Goldwater Scholarship and Excellence in Education Foundation will award undergraduate scholarships to outstanding students in the spring of 2016 for use during the 2016–2017 academic year.
-The awards will be based on merit.
-Two groups of student are eligible to receive funding: those who will be college juniors and those who will be college seniors in the 2016-17 academic year.
+The Barry Goldwater Scholarship and Excellence in Education Foundation will award undergraduate scholarships to outstanding students.
+The awards are based on merit.
+Two groups of student are eligible to receive funding: those who will be college juniors during the next academic year, and those who will be college seniors.
 Successful applicants will have outstanding potential and intend to pursue careers in mathematics, the natural sciences, or engineering.
-UAF may nominate up to four students who are in the sophomore or junior class during the 2015–2016 academic year.
-To be considered, a student must be nominated by his or her university representative using the official online nomination process on the Foundation's website.
+UAF may nominate up to four students per year.
+To be considered, a student must be nominated by his or her university representative through the official online nomination process on the Foundation's website.

 To be considered for nomination as a Goldwater Scholar, a student must:

-1. Be a full-time matriculated sophomore or junior pursuing a degree at an accredited institution of higher education during the 2015-16 academic year.
-"Sophomore" is defined as a student who plans two more years of full-time undergraduate study beginning September 2016.
+- Be a full-time matriculated sophomore or junior pursuing a degree at an accredited institution of higher education during the year they apply.
+"Sophomore" is defined as a student who plans two more years of full-time undergraduate study starting the next academic year.
 Sophomore nominees can expect to receive a maximum of two years of support.
-Students in two-year colleges who plan to transfer to a baccalaureate program at another institution may be nominated.
-"Junior" is defined as a student who plans one more year of full-time undergraduate study beginning September 2016.
+"Junior" is defined as a student who plans one more year of full-time undergraduate study after the start of the next academic year.
 Junior nominees can expect to receive a maximum of one year of support.

-4. Be planning to pursue a career in mathematics, the natural sciences, or engineering.
-Nominees for Goldwater Scholarships must include in their online application a statement of interest in a career in mathematics, the natural sciences, or engineering, detailing how their academic program and their overall educational plans will prepare them for their chosen career goal.
-It is expected that students selected as scholars will pursue advanced degrees.
-Students who plan to study medicine are eligible for a Goldwater Scholarship only if they plan a research career rather than a career as a medical doctor in a private practice.
+- Intend to pursue a research career in mathematics, science, or engineering.
+Nominees for Goldwater Scholarships must include in their online application a statement of interest that details how their academic program and their overall educational plans will prepare them for their chosen career goal.
+It is expected that students selected as scholars will pursue advanced research degrees (PhD, PhD/MD, PhD/OD, PhD/DVM).
+If the MS degree is the highest degree expected, this scholarship competition is probably not worth the effort.
+Students with interests in the health sciences (medicine, veterinary medicine, physical therapy, pharmacy, etc.) are eligible for a Goldwater Scholarship only if they plan a career that emphasizes research over clinical practice.

-- Send an email to the UAF Goldwater representative (firstname.lastname@example.org) stating intent to apply.
+- Contact the UAF Goldwater representative (firstname.lastname@example.org) stating intent to apply.